 The Plan is structured into key sections, beginning with "What We Heard," which highlights major themes and introduces a new vision statement that emerged from engaging with the community.
-It then progresses to "Evanston Today," offering a historical overview, current demographics, key metrics for tracking community changes, and emerging trends to monitor.
+It then progresses to "Evanston Today," offering a historical overview, current demographics_rand key metrics for tracking community changes_rand emerging trends to monitor.
 "Evanston Tomorrow" outlines the Plan's overarching goals, the vision statement derived from engagement and steps to achieve it, and the framework for guiding future development.
 The following chapters focus on specific topic areas:

-- Neighborhoods and Places - Community Systems
+- Neighborhoods and Places

+- Community Systems

 - Getting Around

 - Environment

-- Parks, Recreation, and Open Spaces
+- · Parks, Recreation, and Open Spaces

 - Housing

-- · Health and Well-being
+- Health and Well-being

+- Budget and Finances

 - Economic Development

-- · Arts and Culture- Community Building, Placemaking, and Connection Making
+- Arts and Culture Community Building, Placemaking, and Connection Making

 - Preservation